-Results 1–10 of 60 for "Profile"X related to "Letters: April 2006" Refine Your Search Refine Your Search TopicWomen & men (10)Race (4)Education (3)Testing issues (2)Children (1) 3 more... [+] Ethics (1)Safety & design (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (3)Author/ContributorDorsey, Tasha (5)Austin, Stephanie (1)Bronstein, Phyllis (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1) 21 more... [+] Chun, Kevin M. (1)Daly, Jennifer C. (1)Dewsbury, Donald A. (1)Gul, Pelin (1)Hodgson, Sandra (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Katz, Richard J. (1)Keita, Gwendolyn Puryear (1)Lauber, John K. (1)Messias, Maria Claudia Novaes (1)Morris, Edward K. (1)Pate, Debra Sue (1)Richmond, Jessica (1)Rivlin, Leanne Green (1)Rutherford, Alexandra (1)Samejima, Fumiko (1)Thomas, Roger K. (1)Valentine, Elizabeth (1)Vasquez, Melba J.T.
+Results 1–10 of 60 for "Profile"X related to "Letters: April 2006" Refine Your Search Refine Your Search TopicWomen & men (10)Race (4)Education (3)Law & psychology (2)Testing issues (2) 4 more... [+] Children (1)Ethics (1)Safety & design (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (3)Author/ContributorDorsey, Tasha (5)Austin, Stephanie (1)Bronstein, Phyllis (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1) 19 more... [+] Daly, Jennifer C. (1)Dewsbury, Donald A. (1)Gul, Pelin (1)Hodgson, Sandra (1)Jaco-Vilela, Ana Maria (1)Katz, Richard J. (1)Keita, Gwendolyn Puryear (1)Lauber, John K. (1)Messias, Maria Claudia Novaes (1)Morris, Edward K. (1)Pate, Debra Sue (1)Richmond, Jessica (1)Rivlin, Leanne Green (1)Rutherford, Alexandra (1)Samejima, Fumiko (1)Thomas, Roger K. (1)Valentine, Elizabeth (1)Vasquez, Melba J.T.
 (1)Vaughn, Kelli (1)Hide details Results 1–10 of 60 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Elana J. Eisman, EdDRead the bio of Elana J. Eisman, EdD, executive director and director of professional affairs, Massachusetts Psychological Association, and a member of the LIWP committee.Profile 2.Gerald P. Koocher: 2006 APA PresidentGerald P. Koocher served as treasurer and member of the Board of Directors of APA from 1995 to 2004 and as president in 2006.Profile 3.Mary Casey Jacob, PhDDr.
-Mary Casey Jacob, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is professor of psychiatry and obstetrics and cynecology, and senior associate dean for faculty affairs, at the University of Connecticut School of Medicine.Profile (January 2011)4.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 5.Featured Psychologist: Reiko True, PhDAfter becoming the first female director of Mental Health, Substance Abuse and Forensic Services, Dr. True was able to demonstrate the importance of creating multicultural focused programs and also generating programs for women with children.
-She has devoted herself to the advancement of minorities over a span of 25 years and her commitment has yielded great improvement.Profile 6.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 7.Featured Psychologist: Carlton Goodlett, PhDCarlton Goodlett, PhD, was a scholar, writer, activist and even a politician during his lifetime.Profile 8.Featured Psychologists: Francis Cecil Sumner, PhD and Inez Beverly Prosser, PhDFrancis Sumner, PhD, was the first African American to receive a PhD degree in psychology.
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Elana J. Eisman, EdDRead the bio of Elana J. Eisman, EdD, executive director and director of professional affairs, Massachusetts Psychological Association, and a member of the LIWP committee.Profile 2.Dr.
+Craig Haney, Social PsychologistHaney uses scientific research to examine the psychological effects of solitary confinement in the U.S. correctional system.
+Profile 3.Gerald P. Koocher: 2006 APA PresidentGerald P. Koocher served as treasurer and member of the Board of Directors of APA from 1995 to 2004 and as president in 2006.Profile 4.Dr.
+Elizabeth McKune, Health PsychologistMcKune uses psychological science to develop and test programs that will improve integrated health care for people living in Kentucky.
+Profile 5.Mary Casey Jacob, PhDDr.
+Mary Casey Jacob, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is professor of psychiatry and obstetrics and cynecology, and senior associate dean for faculty affairs, at the University of Connecticut School of Medicine.Profile (January 2011)6.Featured Psychologist: Reiko True, PhDAfter becoming the first female director of Mental Health, Substance Abuse and Forensic Services, Dr. True was able to demonstrate the importance of creating multicultural focused programs and also generating programs for women with children.
+She has devoted herself to the advancement of minorities over a span of 25 years and her commitment has yielded great improvement.Profile 7.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 8.Featured Psychologists: Francis Cecil Sumner, PhD and Inez Beverly Prosser, PhDFrancis Sumner, PhD, was the first African American to receive a PhD degree in psychology.
 Inez Beverly Prosser, PhD, was the first African American woman to receive her doctoral degree in psychology.
 Profile 9.Jessica Henderson Daniel, PhD, ABPPJessica Henderson Daniel, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is associate professor of psychology in the Department of Psychiatry, Harvard Medical School.Profile 10.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
 She is presently principal or co-principal investigator of several grants funded by the National Institute of Health.
 She has published substantially in the area of instrument psychometrics, psychiatric epidemiology, mental health services research, pediatric asthma and health disparities.
 Canino has been for the past 24 years a leading Latino researcher and her various research studies have resulted in more than 200 publications in scientific journals.
 Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 60 for "Profile"X related to "Letters: April 2006"